nozzlegear/ShopifySharp/readme.md

 Install-Package ShopifySharp
 ```

-# Version 2.0.0
+# Version 3.0.0

-Version 2.0.0 is a major update to ShopifySharp, it contains some breaking changes.
-We strongly recommend updating to 2.0.0+ **before** June 1st, 2016.
-Shopify will completely deprecate the method for verifying authentic requests used in `ShopifyAuthorizationService.IsAuthenticRequest` on June 1st, 2016.
-After that date, this method will always return false in v1 builds.
+Version 3.0.0 is a major update to ShopifySharp, it contains breaking changes by [removing almost all enums](#why_dont_you_use_enums) from the library.
+We recommend updating to 3.0.0+ if you're using any of the enums from 2.x in production.
+These enums are brittle, and [Shopify can change them without warning, thereby breaking your app](https://github.com/nozzlegear/ShopifySharp/issues/64).

-**Breaking changes**:

-- `ShopifyException.Error.Errors` is now a `Dictionary<string, IEnumerable<string>>` on the ShopifyException itself.
-To maintain some back compat, `ShopifyException.JsonError` is the raw JSON-serialized error returned by Shopify.
-It's functionally identical to the old ex.Error.Errors, which was also the raw JSON string.
-- Any enums that previously had a `.Unknown` default value are now nullable and have had those values removed.
-Instead of checking if `Enum == Enum.Unknown`, you should instead check if `Enum == null` or `Enum != Enum.Value`.
-- `ShopifyRecurringChargeStatus` has been merged into `ShopifyChargeStatus`.
-- All `*FilterOptions` and `*ListOptions` (used in many Service.ListAsync and Service.CountAsync calls) have been renamed to `*Filter` and moved into the `ShopifySharp.Filters` namespace.

 ### A work-in-progress